openT2T/console/README.md

 git clone https://github.com/openT2T/console.git
 ```

-## WINK configuration:
-## Create winkConfig.ts file under "app\pages\onboarding\winkOnboardingPage" with the following contents.
-## Populate the client ID and Secret values.
-It is listed in .gitignore to help avoid accidental check-in of this file.

-    // Configuration for communicating with the WINK service.
-    export class WinkConfig {

-        public static API_ENDPOINT: string = "https://api.wink.com";
-        public static CLIENT_ID: string = "";
-        public static CLIENT_SECRET: string = "";
-    }

 ## Install Dependencies

 You will need to install various dependencies to populate your local repo.
 The development process